-Exclusive jurisdiction clauses, commonly referred to as forum selection clauses, are generally enforceable in Connecticut, absent a showing of "fraud or overreaching".
+Exclusive jurisdiction clauses, a type of forum selection clause, are generally enforceable in Connecticut, absent a showing of "fraud or overreaching".
 U.S. Trust Co. v.
 Bohart, 197 Conn.
 34, 42 (1985).
 In addition, an exclusive jurisdiction clause may not be enforced if it will make litigation "so gravely difficult and inconvenient that a party unfairly is at a severe disadvantage in comparison to his opponent".
 Id.